-Events that Require Atlas Event Registration
+Events that Require Registration

 - 1. All on campus events where alcohol will be served - 2.
 All on campus events where money will be collected during the course of the event - 3.
-On campus events in facilities, where attendance will exceed 100 people, or the event will be held in any combination of classrooms with a capacity of 100 or more. - 4.
-All events where more than 20% of the audience is (or participants are) expected to be non-MIT community members (anyone who is not an active MIT student, staff, and faculty), including conferences. - 5.
+On campus events in facilities, where attendance will exceed 100 people - 4.
+All events where more than 20% of the audience is (or participants are) expected to be non-MIT community members, including conferences - 5.
 All events that involve working with a non-MIT organization (as co-sponsor or guests) - 6.
-All events that involve working with unaccompanied non-MIT student minors (less than 18 years old) - 7.
+All events that involve working with non-MIT student minors (less than 18 years old) - 7.
 All events when required by appropriate campus department or under special circumstances - 8.
-All events with a VIP in attendance - 9.
-All events taking place in a Residence Hall - 10.
-All events that will require additional support (ex: AV, MIT Police, and catering)
+All events with a VIP in attendance